3 Ways to Transform a Chicken Into a Delicious Meal

-Who isn’t looking for a no-fuss supper for friends and family?
+Who isn’t looking for a no-fuss supper?
 We ask a few top-notch chefs to give us a hand in the kitchen.

 It took a trip to Paris to turn Toronto-based chef Cory Vitiello on to the joys and wonders of a perfectly cooked chicken.
 Those memories linger, and recently, the head of culinary development at the Cactus Club and formerly of the award-winning the Harbord Room and the Drake Hotel opened a chain of rotisserie chicken counters in the city called Flock Rotisserie + Greens.
 Using quality free-range chickens sourced from small farms in Ontario – and raised free of hormones – he cooks whole birds rotisserie-style and serves them up in a variety of ways, from sandwiches and soups to whole birds with classic sides like roast potatoes and green salads.